Bioplastics and biodegradable plastics

 to the problem of global warming.

-- Biodegradable plastics and bioplastics don't always readily
+Biodegradable plastics and bioplastics don't always readily

 conditions, can still take many years to break down.
 Even then, they

-may leave behind toxic residues.
+may leave behind micro-fragments or toxic residues.

-- Bioplastics are made from plants such as corn and maize, so land
+Bioplastics are made from plants such as corn and maize, so land

 that could be used to grow food for the world is being used to "grow

-- Some bioplastics, such as PLA, are made from genetically modified
+Some bioplastics, such as PLA, are made from genetically modified

 corn.
-Most environmentalists
+Some environmentalists

-to be inherently harmful to the environment.
+consider GM (genetically modified) crops to be inherently harmful to the environment,

-- Bioplastics and biodegradable plastics cannot be easily recycled.
+Bioplastics and biodegradable plastics cannot be easily recycled.

 To most people, PLA looks very similar to PET (polyethylene